A little bit about what I've done.

 Since we had hundreds of users all using the same repository that contained SQL defintions, materialization configurations, and metadata specifications, we opted to not give them all admin priviledges to the repo.
 This meant that a user had to create a support channel request (which was handled by my team) every time they wanted to merge in a PR to our development branch.

-I proposed and implemented a daemon that would routinely pull all the PRs from GitHub that contained some label, iterate over them, confirm that all checks passed and that it was approved by a codeownero of the changed files, and automatically merged it into the base branch.
+I proposed and implemented a daemon that would routinely pull all the PRs from GitHub that contained some label, iterate over them, confirm that all checks passed and that it was approved by a codeowner of the changed files, and automatically merged it into the base branch (usually development).
 Now users just have to add that label to their PR when they're ready to merge.

 Users would create review apps against their PRs in the view/metadata repo to test their metadata changes.
-Over time, we ended up with dozens of open review apps at a time, all of which were hosted on AWS and therefore costing a significant amount of money.
+Over time, we ended up with a 100+ open review apps at once, all of which were hosted on AWS and therefore eating into our budget.

 I wrote a GitHub action that would iterate through all open PRs in the view/metadata repo and add a "stale" label if there was no recent activity on the PR and there were no logs in our central logging platform for the associated review app for X number of days.
 Once the label was added, a comment was made on the PR notifying the user of it's imminent closure.
 If the stale PR still had no review app logs or PR activity after another 7 days, the PR would be closed automatically, which would trigger the closure of the review app.